 A similar process takes place with loved ones who have died as we adjust our relationship with them to reflect the absence of their physical presence.
 It’s the same with any other losses we face as we negotiate this phase of allowing our relationship with what was to shift into something new.

 Throughout it all, healing is slowly taking place under the surface as our relationships and identity shift subtly into new forms, even when we can’t see these slow shifts happening or discern the final form yet that they will take.

 In time, as the healing process progresses, the shape of the new version of our life begins to emerge.

 The intensity of our grief over our losses eases, a new version of our identity becomes clearer, new forms of relationship to what (or whom) we have lost develop, and new hopes and dreams come to life.

 We find ourselves moving toward a new wholeness—a wholeness that is different from the one we started with but one that is whole nonetheless.

-And in this healing and emergence of new life is where we begin to find the gold in our scars, where we discover what we have gained in the healing even in the face of our losses.
+In this healing and emergence of new life, we begin to find the gold in our scars and discover what we have gained in the healing even in the face of our losses.